opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 ## Steps

-To develop a STIX-shifter adapter for a data source:
+To develop a STIX-shifter connector for a data source:

 1. Fork the `opencybersecurityalliance/stix-shifter` repository from https://github.com/opencybersecurityalliance/stix-shifter to work on your own copy of the library.
 1. [Create a Translation module](#create-a-translation-module).